habitat-sh/habitat/components/docs-chef-io/content/habitat/package_support/_index.md

 ## Current approach and limitations

-All Habitat packages in the core origin are regularly refreshed and released to the stable channel.
-Best practice is to use packages from the stable channel.
+In the past, all Habitat packages in the core origin were regularly refreshed and released to the stable channel and the best practice was to use packages from this channel.
 Initially, the stable channel was designed for consistent stability across packages.

-However, this model is less effective for core libraries, which require specific lifecycle policies.
-No packages are removed - packages that cannot be refreshed due to incompatibility or build issues are simply skipped.
+However, this model is less effective for core libraries which require specific lifecycle policies.
+Packages weren't removed and packages that can't be refreshed due to incompatibility or build issues were simply skipped.

 - Deprecation or relegation of packages and major version upgrades can cause potential disruption to existing applications or installations.
 - Only security fixes that have a minor impact can be included.
 The current model prevents the deprecation or removal of outdated packages and limits the inclusion of significant security fixes or major version updates.
 This could lead to risks when using pinned packages because they might not upgrade to more secure versions.